 '''

 $ cd my-calc-branch

 $ svn update

-Updating '.':

 Updated to revision 393.

 $ svn merge --record-only -c 391 ^/calc/trunk

---- Recording mergeinfo for merge of r391 into '.':

-U

 $ svn commit -m "Block revision 391 from being merged into my-calc-branch."

-Sending

-.
+Sending .

 Committed revision 394.

 '''

 Now your branch is ready to soak up changes from the trunk again.
 After another sync of your branch to the trunk, you can even reintegrate the branch a second time.
 If necessary, you can do another record-only merge to keep the branch alive.
 Rinse and repeat.